Messengers of War

 “In ancient times,” says Mayla, “the Tshuan kings prepared cloned embryos of themselves.”

-“The growth of the embryos could be accelerated in an emergency, and the mind web of the king could be transferred to the new body.”
+“The growth of the embryos could be accelerated in an emergency, and there were masters who could transfer the mind web of the king to the new body.”

-“I’d guess that somehow, a cloned embryo of Botzar was kept alive, and the Tshuans implanted it in your mother.”
+“My best guess is that a cloned embryo of Botzar was kept alive, and the Tshuans implanted it in your mother.”

 “Watch!”

-Then we see a large ship appearing out of nowhere.
+Then a large ship appears out of nowhere.

-“I have no records of a ship with that design,” she says.
+“I have no records of a ship with that design, but I was able to scan the beings aboard the ship.”

-There is a display of an orange sphere flying through the atmosphere, and traveling around the world.”
+We see a small orange sphere flying through the atmosphere, and traveling around the world.

 “In a thousand years,” says Tzina, “their probes would change as dramatically as their ships.”